Resurrection of Jesus: Late Antiquity and early Middle Ages

-Following the conversion of Constantine and the Edict of Milan in 313, the ecumenical councils of the 4th, 5th and 6th centuries, that focused on Christology, helped shape the Christian understanding of the redemptive nature of resurrection, and influenced both the development of its iconography, and its use within Liturgy.
+Following the conversion of Constantine and the Edict of Milan in 313, the ecumenical councils of the 4th, 5th and 6th centuries, that focused on Christology, helped shape the Christian understanding of the redemptive nature of the resurrection, and influenced both the development of its iconography and its use within Liturgy.

 Belief in bodily resurrection was a constant note of the Christian church in antiquity.
 Augustine of Hippo accepted it at the time of his conversion in 386.
 Augustine defended resurrection, and argued that given that Christ has risen, there is resurrection of the dead.
-Moreover, he argued that the death and resurrection of Jesus was for the salvation of man, stating: "to achieve each resurrection of ours, the savior paid with his single life, and he pre-enacted and presented his one and only one by way of sacrament and by way of model."
+Moreover, he argued that the death and resurrection of Jesus was for the salvation of man, stating: "to achieve each resurrection of ours, the savior paid with his single life, and he pre-enacted and presented his one and only one by way of sacrament and by way of model".

 The 5th-century theology of Theodore of Mopsuestia provides an insight into the development of the Christian understanding of the redemptive nature of resurrection.
 The crucial role of the sacraments in the mediation of salvation was well accepted at the time.
 In Theodore's representation of the Eucharist, the sacrificial and salvific elements are combined in the "One who saved us and delivered us by the sacrifice of Himself".
 Theodore's interpretation of the Eucharistic rite is directed towards the triumph over the power of death brought about by the resurrection.

 The emphasis on the salvific nature of the resurrection continued in Christian theology in the next centuries, e.g., in the 8th century Saint John of Damascus wrote that: "...
 When he had freed those who were bound from the beginning of time, Christ returned again from among the dead, having opened for us the way to resurrection" and Christian iconography of the ensuing years represented that concept.

 Present-day

-Lorenzen finds "a strange silence about the resurrection in many pulpits".
+Thorwald Lorenzen finds "a strange silence about the resurrection in many pulpits".
 He writes that among some Christians, ministers and professors, it seems to have become "a cause for embarrassment or the topic of apologetics".
 The idea of a bodily resurrection remains controversial.

-According to Warnock, many Christians neglect the resurrection because of their understandable preoccupation with the Cross.
+According to psychiatrist and author Adrian Warnock, many Christians neglect the resurrection because of their understandable preoccupation with the Cross.